-Roasted Butternut Squash Soup – a sweet and creamy winter soup that is dairy-free and Paleo!
+Roasted Butternut Squash Soup – a sweet and creamy winter soup that is dairy-free friendly and Paleo-friendly!

 - 1 butternut squash, halved lengthwise and seeds removed